noyla/elysiumJourneys/README.md

 # Elysium Journey
 A Platform for High Net Worth Individuals for booking acoomodations, flights and other experiences suited for the luxury travel.

-Emphesizing privacy protection and data integrity and using ZKSync blockchain technology.
+Emphasizing privacy protection and data integrity and using ZKSync blockchain technology.

 ## ZKsync Hardhat project template